NeuronEnix/office-sim-ply/Invoice/README.md

 `python 3.x`

 Python Module needed:
-`pip install pandas, xlrd, openpyxl`
+`pip install pandas, xlrd, openpyxl, xlsxwriter`
 ( and some more as well, just install the module that the program demands when you run it. )

 Install `pyinstaller` if you want to make an .exe file